 Obje ectives Cont rols C10 Residential parking areas are secure and separate from non-residential vehicle parking and servicing areas.
 06 To encourage the provision of walking and cycling facilities.
 C11 A dedicated bicycle rack or area is provided in a convenient location at the rate of 1 bicycle space per 25 car spaces.
-07 To limit sub-surface excavation and impacts on adjoining properties and structures C12 The area of site excavated for the purposes of underground car parking is limited to the building footprint of the development.
+07 To limit sub-surface excavation and impacts on adjoining properties and structures C12 The area of site excavated for the purposes of underground car parking is limited to the building petprint of the development.
 C13 Excavation works are located on the lot subject to the development proposal only.
 Excavation does not occur under common walls, footings to common walls, or freestanding boundary walls, or under any other part of adjoining land with the exception of the amalgamation of parking areas for small lots.
-C14 Excavation for underground parking within 1.5m of adjacent boundaries is accompanied by a geotechnical report and a structural report to demonstrate that the works will not have any adverse effect on the neighbouring structures.
-Note: Council may identify other circumstances where these reports are required.
+00/15 AMEN C14 Excavation for underground parking within 1.5m of adjacent boundaries is accompanied by a geotechnical report and a structural report to demonstrate that the works will not have any adverse effect on the neighbouring structures.
+DAMDCK JO, Note: Council may identify other circumstances where these reports are required.
 All reports must be prepared in accordance with Council's guidelines.
-Council may also require the preparation and submission of a pre-commencement dilapidation report for properties neighbouring the development.
-C15 Permanent sub-surface support and retention structures are set back a minimum of 900mm from adjacent property boundaries.
+Council may also require the preparation and submission of a pre-commencement dilapidation report for properties neighbouring the development. , C15 Permanent sub-surface support and retention structures are set back a minimum of 900mm from adjacent property boundaries.

-Obje ectives Cont rols 08 To minimise opportunities for surface water to flow to adjoining and adjacent properties.
-C16 The ground floor levels of alterations and additions and infill development are consistent with the levels established by existing buildings and topography on adjoining site, where practical.
-09 To ensure the safe and efficient movement of vehicles within, entering and leaving properties.
-Refer to Part E of the DCP, Chapter E1 Parking and Access.
+water to flow to adjoining and adjacent properties. additions and infill development are consistent with the levels established by existing buildings and topography on adjoining site, where practical.
+Refer to Part E of the DCP, Chapter E Parking and Access.
+Parking and Access. water to flow to adjoining and adjacent properties. additions and infill development are consistent with the levels established by existing buildings and topography on adjoining site, where practical.
+OP To ensure the safe and efficient movement of vehicles within, entering Refer to Part E of the DCP, Chapter E Parking and Access. movement of vehicles within, entering Parking and Access. and leaving properties. movement of vehicles within, entering Parking and Access. and leaving properties.
+Little Co. seldlue,